Aathi

 Aathi is a 2006 Indian Tamil-language action film, directed by Ramana and produced by S. A. Chandrasekhar.
-Starring Vijay and Trisha, it is a remake of the 2005 Telugu movie Athanokkade.
+Starring Vijay and Trisha in the lead roles, it is the Tamil remake of the 2005 Telugu movie Athanokkade.

 Aathi released on 15 January 2006.
-It received negative reviews, and declared flop at box office.
+It received mixed reviews and was an average grosser.

 Plot

 The film starts with Anjali sitting on a bench in Rameswaram feeding a white pigeon by a calm ocean.
 A retired police officer Shankar comes and sits on the bench by her side, and they exchange pleasantries.
 Suddenly, she whips out a knife and kills him with the help of her maternal uncle Ramachandran, while saying that she has been waiting for this moment for many years.
 She then returns to Chennai with Ramachandran to attend college.

 After that, the scene shifts to Aathi, who lives in New Delhi with his family, consisting of his parents Mani and Lakshmi, who love him and his sister.
 He attends a course at a college in Chennai against his parents' wishes.
 Unable to be separated from Aathi, his family comes to Chennai with him.

-It is revealed that Anjali is studying in the same college as Aathi, and she has an agenda to seek revenge on her family's killers, and Ramachandran assists her.
+It is revealed that Anjali is studying in the same college as Aathi, and she has an agenda to seek revenge on her family's killers and Ramachandran assists her.
 Meanwhile, RDX, a local gangster, enters and is shown to have a dispute with Pattabhi.
 To exact their revenge, Ramachandran attempts to kill Sadha, one of RDX's henchmen but fails to do so since Aathi kills Sadha with a gun he was armed with.
 At first naturally, RDX assumes the killer can be none other than Pattabhi, so he kills him.
 However, Aathi arrives on the scene with help from Bullet, his college classmate who is a comical rowdy.
-Aathi threatens RDX saying that he was the one who killed Sadha and that he will also kill Abdullah.
-As typical and usual, Abdullah gets angry and goes to kill Aathi but fails, and Aathi beheads Abdullah, while his family witnesses this act with horror.
-Soon it is revealed that Aathi is their adopted son and he is there on a personal mission to eliminate the people behind the murder of his biological family.
+Aathi threatens RDX saying that he was the one who killed Sadha and that he will also kill RDX's another henchman Abdullah.
+Abdullah gets angry and goes to kill Aathi but fails and Aathi beheads Abdullah, while his family witnesses this act with horror.
+Soon, it is revealed that Aathi is their adopted son and he is on a personal mission to eliminate the people behind the murder of his biological family.
 Aathi reveals his flashback to them.